Hair Color

 Foil

-Typically your stylist will tone the lightened hair to a desired shade using a demi-permanent color.
+Typically your stylist will “tone” the lightened hair to a desired shade and tone using a demi-permanent color.

 Lowlights allow the stylist to add darker shades of hair, and they're often combined with highlights.
 This can give your color even more contrast and dimension.

-A Full Foil involves highlighting every section of the head, while a partial is usually just the top half of the head.
+A Full Foil involves highlighting every section of the head, while a Partial Foil is usually just the top half of the head.
 Partials are ideal for a quicker brighten up between Full Foil appointments.

 Balayage & OMBRÉ